Ambridge Truck Accident Attorneys Serving the Pittsburgh Area

 Giving you options after a crash with a large semi-truck

 Accidents involving large trucks are more dangerous than the average car crash, mostly due to the sheer size of these vehicles and the damage they can cause at highway speeds.
 Statistics from the Pennsylvania Department of Transportation emphasize this point, showing that large trucks cause 12.8 percent of traffic fatalities, even though they account for only 4.7 percent of injury crashes.
-If you have been seriously injured in a trucking accident in western Pennsylvania, look to Bowers & Fawcett, LLC.
+If you have been seriously injured in a trucking accident in western Pennsylvania, look to Bowers Fawcett & Hurst, LLC.
 We have more than 40 years of experience helping accident victims throughout our region, successfully resolving many claims in accidents involving commercial vehicles.

 Trucking accidents can happen anywhere

 According to the Pennsylvania Department of Transportation, there were 6,740 large truck accidents in the commonwealth in 2016, and 139 of them resulted in fatal injuries.
 And trucking accidents are becoming more of a problem in western Pennsylvania because of the extensive Marcellus Shale drilling projects in the area.
 Any accident involving a large commercial truck, whether it’s a tractor-trailer or a dump truck, is likely to be serious.
 Injuries resulting from these accidents can require long recovery periods and significant wage losses.
 An experienced injury lawyer can help you get the compensation you are entitled to.

 The following are some of the most common causes of trucking accidents:

 - Driver fatigue — Truck drivers are limited in the number hours they are allowed to be on the road within a 24-hour period.
 Drivers are known to break these rules sometimes, to get extra pay for quicker deliveries or to get home to their families sooner.
 Many studies indicate that fatigued driving is nearly as dangerous as drunk driving.